Indeterminism, causality and information: Has physics ever been deterministic?: An alternative, indeterministic interpretation of classical physics

 where we have adopted the Planck units (i.e., $c = \hbar =1$).
 The intuition behind this is that the storage of each bit of information is associated with a certain amount of energy and that unbound densities of energy degenerate into black holes.

 Coming back to the orthodox interpretation of classical physics, we have already shown how this assumes that physical states are mathematical points in phase space, expressed by ($n$-tuples of) real numbers.
 However, it should be noticed that real numbers contain, in general, an infinite amount of information.
 As we have learnt since primary school, the set of real numbers encompasses all the familiar rational numbers and supplement them with the irrational numbers.
 However, even among the irrational numbers, there are fundamental conceptual differences that have relevant consequences for the role they are attributed in physics.
 All the irrational numbers we are used to speak about, such as $\sqrt2$ or $\pi$, are, in fact, \emph{computable} irrational numbers.
 This means that they can be compressed into an algorithm of finite length which, at every iteration, outputs the next digit of the considered number.
+For instance, an algorithm (but not the only one) to construct $\pi$ is given by computing (each digit of) the ratio of the circumference of any circle to its diameter.
 So, although an irrational computable number has infinite digits without a periodic pattern, and, as such, it would take infinite time (i.e., iterations of the associated algorithm) to get all the digits, its actual information content is finite.
 Everything there is to know about it is contained in the algorithm that generates it.
 More precisely, the (finite) information content of a computable number corresponds to the amount of information in bits of shortest algorithm that outputs that number (i.e., its \emph{Kolmogorov complexity}).
 What is however disconcerting, is that the amount of computable numbers among all the real numbers is infinitely small (i.e., it forms a subset of Lebesgue measure zero).
 Technically, the probability of picking a computable number from the set of real numbers is zero (see also \cite{gisin1, dowek}).

 Putting together the above arguments, we come to the conclusion that real numbers cannot be physically meaningful insofar as their information content is almost always infinite.
 One thus ought to consider alternative interpretations of classical physics that do not enforce the principle of infinite precision.
 Namely, interpretations that do not assume that physical quantities take values in the real numbers.
 Note again that without real numbers, one cannot any longer uphold determinism in classical physics.